Milan Nedić: Legacy and controversy

 On 11 July 2018, the High Court in Belgrade rejected an application to rehabilitate Nedić.
 During the rehabilitation trial, historian Bojan Dimitrijevic from the Institute for Contemporary Serbian History claimed, based on archived documents, that Nedić was not directly involved in the persecution and killing of Jews.
 According to Dimitrijevic, Nedić's administration only registered Jews and gave them false Serbian documents, while the Germans rounded them up and performed all the executions.
 Others argued that Nedić protected Serbs from German violence by aiding in the persecution of Jews.
 They point out that his regime confiscated and sold the property of Jews after they were executed by Germans.

+According to the United States Holocaust Memorial Museum (USHMM), approximately 15,000 Jews were living in German-occupied Serbia in 1941.
+Most Jewish men were shot in reprisal executions that year while women and children were later killed in 1942 at the Sajmište concentration camp.
+The USHMM notes that Nedić’s collaborationist government largely shared the Nazis’ political and ideological vision.

-According to Jaša Almuli, historian and former President of the Jewish community in Belgrade, a major factor in the killing of the 11,000 Jews in Serbia was the German policy of reprisals against resistance, enforced by German SS General Harald Turner.
-Almuli states that Jews were killed for the same reason as Serbs and Roma: to fulfill Adolf Hitler's established quota for reprisal against resistance.
-5,000 Jews were shot under this reprisal policy.
+According to Jaša Almuli, historian and former President of the Jewish community in Belgrade, one reason for the high proportion of Jews killed in Serbia was the German policy of reprisal shootings in 1941, under which Jews were used as hostages.
+Almuli stated that approximately 5,000 adult Jewish men were executed under this policy which had been ordered by Adolf Hitler and enforced by German authorities including Harald Turner.

-According to Philip J. Cohen, under Nedić's regime about 94% of Serbian Jews—around 15,000 according to Cohen's research—perished.
+According to Philip J. Cohen, approximately 15,000 Jews perished in Nedić’s Serbia, representing about 94 percent of the Jewish population.
 According to Jelena Subotić, 27,000 Jews out of 33,500 in pre-occupied Serbia were killed in the Holocaust in German-occupied Serbia, and another 1,000 from central Europe, mostly from Czechoslovakia and Austria.
 Subotić concludes that of the approximately 17,000 Jews who lived in German-occupied Serbia, 82% of them were killed early on, including 11,000 Belgrade Jews.

 During the COVID-19 pandemics in 2020, school classes were presented on the Radio Television of Serbia.
 In one 8th-grade history lecture, a teacher spoke positively about Milan Nedić and his role in WWII; such statements were not based on the official history textbooks.

 Historian Dubravka Stojanović commented on the lecture, stressing that the public's "games played with fascism and anti-fascism" regarding fundamental moral questions of "good and evil" have led society into a state of confusion.
 She noted problems of historical revisionism and the political rehabilitation of World War II collaborators in Serbian history textbooks.